 Around 1.5 miles into the trail the switchbacks begin.
 You will traverse nearly 30 switchbacks before reaching the true beginning of Angels Landing Trail.

 There is a bathroom at the top of the switchbacks before you begin the chain section.

 Once you begin the chain section the real fun begins.
-Cole and I actually expected the entire trail to consists of chains.
+Cole and I actually expected the entire trail to consist of chains.
 We had no idea only the last 0.5 miles were like this.

-The chain portion of the hike is absolutely stunning and adrenaline pumping.
+The chain portion of the hike is absolutely stunning and adrenaline-pumping.

-Please note that neither Cole or I have a fear of heights.
+Please note that neither Cole nor I have a fear of heights.
 I without a doubt do not recommend completing the chain portion of the hike if you have any fear of heights.
 I also highly discourage anyone from attempting the chain section that is not a confident hiker.